openwisp/openwisp-utils/README.rst

 ``register_menu_subitem``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-It allows to register an item in a registered group.
+It allows to add an item in a registered group.

 **Syntax:**